marcellobeltrami/Hazexplorer/bin/bash/README_bash.md

 4) **Bismark_align.sh**: carrys out a sigle genome alignment using Bismark.
 The reference genome, ordered mates dir, mate1 file, mate2 file are all parameters that need to be passed for this two work.

-5) **BS_director.sh**: is a multi-faced scritpts that coordinates the creationg of reads mates, followed by launching alignment jobs.
+5) **BS_director.sh**: is a multi-faced scripts that coordinates the creationg of reads mates, followed by launching alignment jobs.
 Other script required is Bismark_align.sh.

+6) **BisSNP_caller.sh**: is a script carrying out SNP calling for one BAM file using BisSNP.

+7) **CGmap_caller.sh**: is a script carrying out SNP calling for one BAM file using CGmap.